The Scarlet Letter: Plot

-Following her release from prison, Hester settles in a cottage at the edge of town and earns a meager living with her needlework, of extraordinary quality.
-She lives a quiet, sombre life with her daughter, Pearl, and performs acts of charity for the poor.
+Following her release from prison, Hester settles in a cottage at the edge of town and earns a meager living with her needlework, which is of extraordinary quality.
+She lives a quiet, somber life with her daughter, Pearl, and performs acts of charity for the poor.
 She is troubled by her daughter's unusual fascination with the scarlet "A".
-The shunning of Hester also extends to Pearl, who has no playmates or friends except her mother.
+The shunning of Hester also extends to Pearl, who has no playmates or friends.
 As she grows older, Pearl becomes capricious and unruly.
-Her conduct starts rumours, and the church members suggest Pearl be taken away from Hester.
-Hester, hearing rumours that she may lose Pearl, goes to speak to Governor Bellingham and ministers Wilson and Dimmesdale.
+Her conduct sparks controversy, and the church members suggest Pearl be taken away from Hester.
+Hester, hearing that she may lose Pearl, goes to speak to Governor Bellingham and ministers Wilson and Dimmesdale.
 Hester appeals to Dimmesdale in desperation, and the minister persuades the governor to let Pearl remain in Hester's care.

 Because Dimmesdale's health has begun to fail, the townspeople are happy to have Chillingworth, the newly arrived physician, take up lodgings with their beloved minister.
-In close contact with Dimmesdale, Chillingworth begins to suspect that the minister's illness is the result of unconfessed guilt.
+In close contact with Dimmesdale, Chillingworth suspects that the minister's illness is the result of unconfessed guilt.
 He applies psychological pressure to the minister because he suspects Dimmesdale is Pearl's father.
 One evening, pulling the sleeping Dimmesdale's vestment aside, Chillingworth sees a symbol that represents his shame on the minister's pale chest.

 Tormented by his guilty conscience, Dimmesdale goes to the square where Hester was punished years earlier.
 Climbing the scaffold in the dead of night, he admits his guilt but cannot find the courage to do so publicly in the light of day.
 Hester, shocked by Dimmesdale's deterioration, decides to obtain a release from her vow of silence to her husband.

 Hester meets Dimmesdale in the forest and tells him of her husband and his desire for revenge.
 She convinces Dimmesdale to leave Boston in secret on a ship to Europe where they can start life anew.
 Inspired by this plan, the minister seems to gain energy.

 On Election Day, Dimmesdale gives one of his most inspired sermons.
 As the procession leaves the church, however, Dimmesdale climbs upon the scaffold, confesses his sin, and dies in Hester's arms.
 Later, most witnesses swear that they saw a stigma in the form of a scarlet "A" upon his chest, although some deny this statement.
-Chillingworth loses his vengeance and dies as well, leaving Pearl a substantial inheritance.
+Chillingworth loses his vengeance and dies within a year, leaving Pearl a substantial inheritance both in New England as well as in Europe; Hester and Pearl leave for Europe shortly thereafter.

-After several years, Hester returns to her cottage and resumes wearing the scarlet letter.
-When she dies, she is buried near the grave of Dimmesdale, and they share a simple slate tombstone engraved with an escutcheon described as: "On a field, sable, the letter A, gules" (“On a black background, the letter A in red").
+After several years, Hester returns to her cottage without Pearl and resumes wearing the scarlet letter.
+When she dies, she is buried near Dimmesdale's grave, and they share a simple slate tombstone engraved with an epitaph described as: "On a field, sable, the letter A, gules" (“On a black background, the letter A in red").